|

 Quick Spell

-Working on or editing a large Word or Office text document and have
+Check.
+Working on or editing a large Word or Office

-a word that doesn't look quite right but running spell check will
+text document and have a word that doesn't look quite right but

-take so long you can take a coffee break?
-To run a quick
+running spell check will take so long you can take a coffee break?

-spell check, just highlight the word, sentence or paragraph you
+To run a quick spell check, just highlight the word, sentence or

-text will be checked.
-I know this works in Outlook and
+Only the highlighted text will be checked.
+I know this

-FrontPage, so I'm sure it will work in all "Office" products.
+works in Outlook and FrontPage, so I'm sure it will work in all

 |